Taylor Marsh

-Taylor Marsh (born 1954), the pseudonym for Michelle Marshall, is an author, political analyst and strategist, and also the founder and publisher of the new media blog TaylorMarsh.com.
-Marsh is best known for being a "die hard Clintonite," as The Washington Post described her.
-However, Marsh started out skeptical of Hillary Clinton, as the National Journal's Hotline OnCall revealed early in 2007.
-TaylorMarsh.com became a central hub for Clinton's supporters during the 2008 primary election cycle.
-She was a contributor to The Huffington Post, covering SEIU events, and the AFSCME Democratic debate during 2007, and has written for several other new media sites.
+Taylor Marsh (born 1954), the pseudonym for Michelle Marshall, is an author, political analyst and strategist and also the founder and publisher of the new media blog TaylorMarsh.com.
+TaylorMarsh.com became a central hub for Hillary Clinton's supporters during the 2008 primary election cycle.
+Marsh was a contributor to The Huffington Post, covering SEIU events and the AFSCME Democratic debate during 2007 and has written for several other new media sites.

-Personal history and education
+Early life

-Marsh was born in Columbia, Missouri, but spent most of her life growing up in St. Louis, raised by her mother after her father died.
+Marsh was born in Columbia, Missouri, growing up in St. Louis, after her father died.
+Marsh went to Stephens College in Columbia, Missouri, a liberal arts school, on scholarship.

-Taylor competed in the beauty pageant scene to pay for college, starting with Miss Teenage St. Louis and earning the title of "Miss Friendship" in the Miss Teenage America Pageant.
+Taylor competed in beauty pageants to pay for college, starting with Miss Teenage St. Louis and earning the title of "Miss Friendship" in the Miss Teenage America Pageant.
 Years later, she was crowned Miss Missouri, of 1974 going to the Miss America 1975 pageant.

-Marsh went to Stephens College in Columbia, Missouri, a liberal arts school, on scholarship, where she performed in the modern dance troupe and as lead dancer in productions, as well as the drama department's "Sweet Charity", in the lead role of "Charity."
-Marsh graduated with a B.F.A. in three and one-half years.

-Marsh's interest in politics began when she was a kid, through her older brother Larry R. Marshall, who was an assistant attorney general for the state of Missouri when John Ashcroft was Attorney General of Missouri.
-Marsh's sister, Susie, was married to the late Joseph Stephen Simon, Vice President ExxonMobil.

 Professional background

 Acting

-Jerry Herman cast Marsh in her very first audition that landed her in "The Grand Tour," with the show receiving several Tony Award nominations.
-Marsh also did other shows, including bit parts and acting as understudy, living in New York City for several years.
-Marsh was cast in numerous national and regional commercials, beginning from the time she was a teen, and extending into her time in New York, then in Los Angeles, where she lived for almost two decades.
+Jerry Herman cast Marsh in her first audition that led to her part in The Grand Tour.

-In 2005, Marsh wrote, produced and directed “Weeping for J.F.K.” at Two Roads Theater, a one-woman show staged in Los Angeles that traced the intersection of politics, John F. Kennedy and her life, from the 1960s to the early 2000s.
+In 2005, Marsh wrote, produced and directed “Weeping for J.F.K.”.